 Julia Isabel Diaz (Gracie, 1969) is delighted to be making her Six Points Theater debut!
 She is a

 singer and actress committed to spreading joy, inspiring confidence, and enacting change through her work as a performing artist.
-Julia has trained and performed with several theaters across the Twin Cities including Artistry MN, Guthrie Theater, Ordway Center for the Performing Arts, Theater Latté Da, Minnesota Opera, Ten Thousand Things Theater, Children’s Theatre Company, Teatro del Pueblo, Illusion Theater, and Nautilus Music-Theater.
+Julia has trained and performed with several theaters across the Twin Cities including Artistry MN, Guthrie Theater, Ordway Center for the Performing Arts, Theater Latté Da, Minnesota Opera, Ten Thousand Things Theater, Children’s Theatre Company, Teatro Del Pueblo, Illusion Theater, and Nautilus Music-Theater.

 Laura Esping (Georgia) is a Twin Cities actor and educator last seen at Six Points Theater in Sisters in Law playing Ruth Bader Ginsburg.
 Since moving to the Twin Cities, she has performed with many local theaters including At the Foot of the Mountain, In the Heart of the Beast, The Jungle Theater, Theatre de la Jeune Lune, Illusion Theatre, Pillsbury House, Penumbra Theatre, Full Circle Theatre, Park Square Theatre, Yellow Tree Theatre and the Guthrie Theater.
 As an educator, Laura has taught theater at Concordia College and served as a teaching artist in many venues including area theaters, high schools, prisons, and treatment centers.
 Laura holds a BA from the University of Iowa and an MFA from the University of Minnesota.
 She is honored to be back at Six Points Theater working on this new and very timely play with these assembled artists.